 - an onsite fitness center

-Find the box labeled “gross pay.”
+The Consumer Financial Protection Bureau advises that you find the box labeled “gross pay.”
 This is your total pay before any deductions are taken out, like federal, state and local taxes.
-Other deductions include Social Security, Medicare, health insurance premiums, flexible spending accounts, and your contribution to a 401(k) or another retirement account.
+Other deductions include Social Security, Medicare, health insurance premiums, flexible spending accounts and your contribution to a 401(k) or another retirement account.

-What you have left is your net pay.
+What you have left is your net income or take-home pay.
 The amount in the gross pay box is your income base.

-If you are an hourly employee, you will need to deduct any compensation that was considered overtime pay from your gross pay.
+If you are an hourly employee, you must deduct overtime pay from your gross pay.
 This will often be included in a separate box on your paycheck.
-If not, you will need to know the number of hours you worked overtime and multiply it by the overtime rate.
-You can then subtract this number from your gross pay to get your annual base income.
+If not, you will need to know the number of overtime hours and multiply it by the overtime rate.
+You can then subtract this number from your gross pay to get your base income.

-If you are salaried, you need to know how often you get paid.
 For weekly pay, you receive 52 paychecks per year.
 If you are paid biweekly, or every two weeks, there are 26 paychecks in a year.
-Semimonthly paychecks paid on the 15th and 30th of the month equals 24 paychecks per year.
+Semimonthly paychecks paid on the 15th and 30th of the month equal 24 paychecks per year.

-To find your income base if you are salaried, multiply your gross pay on a single paycheck by the appropriate number.
+To find your income base if you are salaried, multiply your gross salary on a single paycheck by the appropriate number.

 - Biweekly Pay (every other week on a specific day of the week): $800 per paycheck x 26 = $20,800 per year